Constrained Synthesis with Projected Diffusion Models: Computational costs

-\subsection{Computational Costs}
+As shown in Figure \ref{fig:reverse-violations}, the PDM sampling process converges to a feasible subdistribution, a behavior that is generally not present in standard conditional models.
+Corollary \ref{proof:corollary-1} provides insight into this behavior as it outlines the decreasing upper bound on {\it `Error'} that can be introduced in a single sampling step.
+To further illustrate this behavior, the decreasing upper bound can be illustrated in Figure \ref{fig:projection_analysis}.

+\section{Computational costs}

-To compare the computational costs of sampling with PGDM to our baselines, we record the execution times for the reverse process of a single sample. \emph{The implementations of PGDM have not been optimized for runtime, and represent an upper bound.} All sampling is run on two NVIDIA A100 GPUs.
-All computations are conducted on these GPUs with the exception of the interior point method projection used in the Constrained Trajectories experiment which runs on two CPU cores.
+To compare the computational costs of sampling with PDM to our baselines, we record the execution times for the reverse process of a single sample. \emph{The implementations of PDM have not been optimized for runtime, and represent an upper bound.} All sampling is run on two NVIDIA A100 GPUs.
+All computations are conducted on these GPUs with the exception of the interior point method projection used in the 3D Human motion experiment and the Constrained Trajectories experiment which runs on two CPU cores.

 We implement projections at all time steps in this analysis, although practically this is can be optimized to reduce the total number of projections as described in the subsequent section.
 Additionally, we set $M = 100$ and $T = 10$ for each experiment.
-The increase in computational cost present in PGDM is directly dependant on the tractability of the projections and the size of $M$.
+The increase in computational cost present in PDM is directly dependant on the tractability of the projections and the size of $M$.

 The computational cost of the projections is largely problem dependant, and we conjecture that these times could be improved by implementing more efficient projections.
 For example, the projection for Constrained Trajectories could be dramatically improved by implementing this method on the GPUs instead of CPUs ($^*$).
 However, these improvements are beyond the scope of this paper.
-Our projection implementations are further described in Appendix \ref{appendix:experimental-settings}.
+Our projection implementations are further described in \S \ref{appendix:experimental-settings}.

-Additionally, the number of iterations for each $t$ can often be decreased below $M = 100$, offering additional speed-up.
-We provide empirical evidence of this in the subsequent section.
+Additionally, the number of iterations for each $t$ can often be decreased below $M = 100$ or the projection frequency can be adjusted (as has been done for in this section for the CPU implemented projections), offering additional speed-up.